raghadtwj/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### About me
+I'm raghad altuwayjiri, a senior management information systems student at QU